 The Reformed Presbyterian Church (RPCNA) is founded upon the conviction that the Bible is the Word of God.

-- We believe it is infallibly inspired and the only rule of our faith and our daily lives.
+- We believe that the Bible is inspired and therefore without error.
+It is the only rule of our faith and lives.

-- We believe that there is one God: Father, Son and Holy Spirit.
+- We believe that there is one God in three persons: Father, Son, and Holy Spirit.

 - Our full doctrinal beliefs are founded in the Westminster Confession of Faith, the Larger and Shorter Catechisms, and the Reformed Presbyterian Testimony.